manidogabo/MiNeNS_Group_website/content/doc/failure/_index.md

 This page is still under construction!
 {{% /callout %}}

-## Success and Failure: What are they? and Who choses?
+## Success and Failure: What are they? and Who chooses?

 During your time in academia you will likely experience:
 - your papers, fellowships, and grants being rejected;